2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Sleeping at the Kalahari Rest, Botswana

-At around 5 pm, we arrived at this place called Kalahari Rest.
+At around 5 pm, we arrived at a place called Kalahari Rest.
 A camping spot with a nice restaurant in it.
 Some of us set the tents, while my sister and I decided just to put up a stretcher and sleep under the stars.

 There are no animals there except for some wildebeest and impala.
 But they’re too shy to enter our camp anyway.